 Visit the CMS website for more information about the project, including the Texas proposal and memorandum of understanding.

-To see how CMS will be monitoring and evaluating the Texas demonstration project, read Measurement, Monitoring, and Evaluation of State Demonstrations to Integrate Care for Dual Eligible Individuals (PDF).
+To see how CMS monitors and evaluates the Texas demonstration project, read Measurement, Monitoring, and Evaluation of State Demonstrations to Integrate Care for Dual Eligible Individuals (PDF).

 - Texas Dual Eligibles Demonstration into Nursing Facility Presentation (PDF)